 How College Students Can Save Money on Car Insurance

-Car insurance can be expensive, especially to a college student.
+Car insurance can be expensive, especially for a college student.
 Here are some ways to save money on your car insurance while you're in school.

 Shop for the best deal

-Likely the best way to save money on auto insurance—whether you’re a college student or a new retiree—is to shop around for the best rate.
+Likely the best way to save money on auto insurance is to shop around for the best rate.
 Don’t be afraid to ask different issuers about available discounts as well.
 By comparing quotes from multiple insurance companies, you have a better chance of finding the best deal available for your situation.

 Non-owner car insurance